minsoocho-hj/react-the-chair/README.md

 - '/maker' (edit page)
 - redirect to '/maker' page when user Sign In.
 - redirect to '/' (homeopage) when user Logged out.
+- User only can access main page when logged out.

 ###  2. Firebase Google Authentication